Online Variational Sequential Monte Carlo: Experiments

 \section{Experiments}

 In this section we illustrate numerically the performance of {\OVSMC}.
-We illustrate the method's capability of learning online good proposals and model parameters, but also show that it can serve as a strong competitor to {\VSMC} in batch scenarios.
-Stochastic gradients are passed to the {\ADAM} optimizer \citep{kingma:ba:2015} in Tensorflow~2.
+We illustrate the method's capability of learning online good amortized proposals and model parameters and more complex generative models, but also show that it can serve as a strong competitor to {\VSMC} in batch scenarios.
+Stochastic gradients are passed to the {\ADAM} optimizer \citep{kingma:ba:2015} in Tensorflow~2\footnote{The Python code may be found at \url{https://bitbucket.org/amastrot/ovsmc}.}.
 All the experiments are run on an Apple MacBook Pro M1 2020, memory 8GB.